b1n01/markright/README.md

 - Insert
 - Inline code

+## 5 Reference

-## Paragraph
+### 5.1 Paragraph

 The paragraph is the fallback block element, it doesn't require special symbols.
-Any line that does not match any other block is considered a paragraph.
+Any line that does not match any other block is considered a paragraph

 ```
 foo